 Governors meet monthly and have a carefully mapped out plan of meetings for each academic year to ensure coverage and depth on key issues and ensure they meet the deadlines for things like budget setting, school development plan evaluation and health and safety checks.

-We run 2 committees plus the Full Governing Body each half term.
+We meet each month as a whole Full Governing Body and then, should any work groups need to get together for specific projects, we meet in these smaller groups which feed back into the FGB.
+We prefer this flat structure as it strengthens the team and keeps everyone’s ‘hand’ in all areas with some then taking specialisms when required.
 This means that we meet very regularly throughout the year to discuss business.
 Attendance at the meetings is key to keeping in touch with what’s going on in school.

 Governors are divided into committee groups depending on their skill sets so that we maximise the benefits and expertise they bring to the school.
+A skills audit is completed regularly to check that we are covering any gaps in our knowledge and then the training governor feeds this knowledge into the training programme each year so that we are all updating our skill sets and keeping up with new national priorities as well as school ones.
 This spread of experience is important to a healthy, functioning and most importantly challenging Governing Body.

 It is vitally important for the school community that the school makes transparent judgements and decisions as they represent not just the parent and child body but take an oversight of the budget which is ultimately, public money.
 This is the register of pecuniary interest.

-I was brought up in Stockbridge and after moving away to study and then work I moved to Longstock about 4 years ago with my wife Jo.
-Our son Eddie has just started at the pre-school with his younger sister Bee to hopefully follow.
-Most of our family live locally and I love this area.
-I became a governor because I wanted to help, if I could, ensure the success of our local school.
-I strongly believe that having a good, well run and happy school is vital to our community.
+I was brought up in Stockbridge and after moving away returned to live here in 2011.
+I love the area and became a governor because I wanted to help, if I could, play a part in the continued success of our local school.
+I strongly believe that our school is vital part of our Stockbridge community.

-I am delighted be a near neighbour and now new community/co-opted governor of Stockbridge Primary School.
+I am delighted to be a near neighbour and co-opted community governor of Stockbridge Primary School.